Misharasapu/hv20235_EMATM0048/README.md

 ## How to Run the Project

 ### Repository Structure

-- `task 2 - data analytics.ipynb`: Jupyter Notebook containing the complete analysis, from data extraction to conclusion.
+The repository is organised into the following folders and files:

+- **notebook**: Contains the Jupyter Notebook used for the analysis.
+  - `task2_analysis.ipynb`: The main notebook detailing the entire analysis process, from crawling the dataset to generating insights.

+- **data**: Contains all the datasets generated and used in the project.
+  - `AAPL_stock_data.csv`: Historical stock data for Apple.
+  - `AMZN_stock_data.csv`: Historical stock data for Amazon.
+  - `TSLA_stock_data.csv`: Historical stock data for Tesla.
+  - `BTC-USD_crypto_data.csv`: Historical cryptocurrency data for Bitcoin.
+  - `ETH-USD_crypto_data.csv`: Historical cryptocurrency data for Ethereum.
+  - `merged_stock_crypto_data_reduced.csv`: Merged dataset of all stocks and cryptocurrencies.
+  - `cleaned_grouped_data.csv`: Dataset cleaned and grouped for analysis.
+  - `final_cleaned_enriched_data.csv`: Fully enriched and processed dataset.
+  - `grouped_data.csv`: Aggregated data for stocks and cryptocurrencies.
+  - `reordered_cleaned_data.csv`: Intermediate dataset for exploratory analysis.

+- **additional code**: Contains helper scripts or configuration files.
-- `requirements.txt`: File listing the required Python libraries for the project.
+  - `requirements.txt`: File listing all Python libraries required for the project.
-- `data`: Folder containing the cleaned and processed CSV files generated during the project.

 ### Running the Jupyter Notebook
 1. Open the Jupyter Notebook: